-- Read the rules regarding Trustee eligibility to stand as a TECT Trustee on the reverse of the nomination paper. - Completed the Nomination Form: - Provided a candidate profile in Word document (not to exceed 150 words, excluding candidate's name). - Provided a recent electronic photograph in JPEG format. - Signed the Nomination Form.
+- Read the rules regarding Trustee eligibility to stand as a TECT Community Trust Trustee on the reverse of the nomination form. - Completed the Nomination Form: - Provided a candidate profile in Word document (not to exceed 150 words). - Provided a recent electronic photograph in JPEG format. - Signed the Nomination Form.

-Completed nominations must be in the hands of the Independent Returning Officer no later than 12 noon Friday 7 October 2022.
+Completed nominations must be in the hands of the Independent Returning Officer no later than 12 noon Wednesday 4 September 2024.